Updated: March 23rd, 2023

 Cables

 Ideally, IEMs should have removable cables, even if they don’t work wirelessly natively.
-This allows you to change the cables if they become damaged or you just want to change to different cables.
+This allows you to change the cables if they become damaged or if you just want to change to different cables.
 This also lets you attach third-party Bluetooth connectors if you want to use them wirelessly.

 Universal vs. Custom